Skip to Main Content

 Cheap auto insurance for teens

 Insurance companies consider a driver’s age when determining their auto insurance premium in every state except Hawaii and Massachusetts.
-And even in Massachusetts, carriers can still consider the number of years a driver has been licensed for.
+Even in Massachusetts, carriers can still consider the number of years a driver has been licensed for.
 On average, teenage drivers pay higher insurance premiums due to their inexperience behind the wheel and high crash rate.

 Cheapest car insurance for teens on their parents' policy